 The term myocardial infarction refers to ischemia of the myocardial tissue due to a complete obstruction or drastic constriction of the coronary artery.
 This is usually accompanied by an increase in cardiac enzymes, typical ECG changes and pain symptoms, or a thrombus or wall motion abnormality that is detected by means of medical imaging.

 Myocardial infarction is one of the most common causes of death in industrialized countries.
 Several million people suffer from myocardial infarction each year.

 Regional differences can be observed, with Germany recording a significantly higher number of infarctions per year (300 infarctions/100,000 inhabitants) compared to the Mediterranean countries (100 – 200 infarctions/100,000 inhabitants).
-Sweden, Belgium and Japan have an even lower infarction rate of less than 100 infarctions/100,000 inhabitants.
+Sweden, Belgium, and Japan have an even lower infarction rate of fewer than 100 infarctions/100,000 inhabitants.

 Etiology of Myocardial Infarction